Morantron/tmux-fingers/README.md

 set -g @plugin 'Morantron/tmux-fingers'
 ```

 Hit <kbd>prefix</kbd> + <kbd>I</kbd> to fetch and source the plugin.
 The first time you run it you'll be presented with a wizard to complete the installation.
+Depending on the platform, the wizard will offer the following installation methods:

+- Building from source (requires [crystal](https://crystal-lang.org/install/)). _Available in all platforms_
+- Install through [brew](https://brew.sh). _Mac OS only_.
+- Download standalone binary. _Linux x86 only_.

 ## Manual